starblaz3/GCAE/README.md

 # GCAE
-Implemented and improved Deep Convolutional Auto-Encoder DL model as part of a ML course(SMAI-monsoon)
+Implemented and improved Gated Convolutional network with Aspect Embedding model as part of a ML course(SMAI-monsoon)